-PhD student seminar - education 1600-SZD-SDOK-PED
+PhD student seminar - Education 1600-SZD-SDOK-PED

 The doctoral seminar aims to support PhD students in the preparation of their doctoral thesis and in developing the necessary skills to become researchers.
 Participants will work on various stages of their doctoral work, including progress diagnosis, methodology, presentation of research results, academic writing, and defense preparation.
 The seminar is designed for PhD students at different stages of their research, offering support in improving the quality and clarity of their academic writing and preparing for their defense.